SAGE-GA/MCP-to-Agent-Helper/README.md

 # MCP Tool Helper

  MCP Tool Helper bridges [FastMCP](https://github.com/mom1/fastmcp)'s tooling ecosystem with OpenAI's Agent Framework.
-It discovers tools exposed by an MCP server, wraps them as OpenAI `FunctionTools`, and forwards FastMCP progress and log events so agent UIs can show real-time status updates.
+It discovers tools exposed by an MCP server, wraps them as OpenAI `FunctionTool`s, and forwards FastMCP progress and log events so agent UIs can show real-time status updates.
 This fills the gap in the Agent Framework, which does not natively stream tool status back to the client.

 ## Features

 - Automatically discovers MCP tools and exposes them as OpenAI function tools
 - Streams FastMCP progress and log messages back into your agent runtime
 - Provides optional caching and cache refresh of tool metadata
-- Supports stdio, Streamable HTTP, SSE, and any transport that `fastmcp.infer_transport` understands
+- Defaults to SSE transport and still supports Streamable HTTP or any transport that `fastmcp.infer_transport` understands
+- Supports bearer tokens via environment variables or explicit headers
 - Offers ready-made transport factory helpers for common deployment targets

 ## Installation